 The top two results on Google for “Keto Diet” are with keyword URL

 I checked the engagement level of the first article on Buzzsumo.
 The result is hilarious.

-The lesson is: include your primary keyword in URL to give search engines and users an idea on what your content holds.
+The lesson is: to include your primary keyword in the URL to give search engines and users an idea on what your content holds.
 And to increase your CTRs.